Toys That Don’t Need Batteries

 I went home and looked at the toys that I’ve purchased for my kids over the years, the favorites and the classics.
-These are items that have proven their worth in gold.
+Those unplugged items that have proven their worth in gold.
 These are the toys and games that get frequently pulled out, played with and that foster imagination.
-Some I bought when my now-teenagers were babies.
+Some items I bought when my now-teenagers were babies.
 My littlest one still plays with them today!

 Resist the Urge to Follow the Rules

-Let’s start with the outdoor toys that don’t need batteries since many outside games are “kid-powered”.
+Let’s start with the outdoor toys that don’t need batteries.
+Many outside games are “kid-powered”.
 If your kids resist playing outside without friends, consider joining them in an outdoor activity.
 Use of large muscle groups is important when it comes to exercise, balance and flexibility (skills they won’t gain while laying on the sofa!)

 Pop-Up Soccer Goal – Can’t go wrong with balls for outdoor play.
 A football, baseball, basketball and soccer ball are perfect for kids of all ages.
 The great thing about a soccer ball and these pop-up goals is that very little outdoor space is needed.
 Also kids can play alone, using the goal to trap the ball.

 - Ultimate Frisbee by Wham-O – My big kids are SO into playing Frisbee with friends lately!
 They even play Ultimate Frisbee during P.E. at school.
 If the Frisbee craze hasn’t started in your area, take one to the park and see how many kids ask to join in!

 - Little Tykes Playhouse – Fresh air, sunshine and a heavy dose of imagination.
 An outdoor playhouse is ideal when shared with neighborhood friends who can join in the pretend fun.